AdesisNetlife/authrc/README.md

   Performs a string comparison between the URI port
-    If there is no present port in both URIs, discard the process Performs a string comparison between the URI protocol If there is no present port in both URIs, dicard the process
+    If there is no present port in both URIs, discard the process Performs a string comparison between the URI protocol If there is no present port in both URIs, discard the process

 TODO...
 ```